 It has 30 days.
 In some places of the Northern Hemisphere, it comes with lots of rain and windy weather.

 It's the fifth month of the year, and it has 31 days.
-May marks the beginning of winter on the Southern Hemisphere, and the end of Spring in the Northern.
+May marks the beginning of winter on the Southern Hemisphere, and it marks the end of Spring, which lasts until June, in the Northern Hemisphere.

 June has 30 days, and it's just in the middle of the year!
 For the people living on the Southern Hemisphere, it comes with cold temperatures, but in the Northern region it represents the start of summer and sunny days.